Agricultural Classification

 Active Management Matters At Gold Coast Land Management, we help landowners prepare, submit, and implement property-specific management plans to support Agricultural Classification in Florida.
 Our approach combines practical land management, regulatory alignment, and ongoing stewardship to help keep your property productive, compliant, and defensible.

-What Is Agricultural Classification?
+What is Agricultural Classification?

 Agricultural Classification, commonly referred to as Greenbelt, allows qualifying properties to be assessed based on bona fide agricultural use rather than highest and best use.